maafrank/PredictingMissingStoryEndingsWithGenerativeAndClassificationModels/README.md

 1. Explore **data/** to view the datasets used in training and evaluation.
 2. Use **notebooks/** for step-by-step workflows and analyses.
 3. Refer to **results/** for final outputs, visualizations, and presentations.

----

-This structure keeps it neat and organized, while providing clear guidance to users exploring the repository.